w3f/polkadot-wiki/docs/learn/learn-assets.md

 deposit of 1 KSM on Statemine. :kusama }}.
 The network reserves the deposit on creation.
 The creator also must specify a unique `AssetId`, an integer of type `u32`, to identify the asset.
-The `AssetId` should be the canonical identifier for an asset, as the chain does not enforce uniqueness of metadata like "name" and "symbol".
+The `AssetId` should be the canonical identifier for an asset, as the chain does not enforce the uniqueness of metadata like "name" and "symbol".
 The creator also must specify a minimum balance, which will prevent accounts from having dust balances.

 An asset class has a number of privileged roles.
 The creator of the asset automatically takes on all